 To be issued a license or certification, programs must show they are able to operate in compliance with requirements.
 Programs must:

-Licensed programs have historically been inspected every two years, though state and county licensors will begin inspecting programs annually beginning in 2018.
-Information about licensed child care programs and licensing inspections is public, so families can view a program’s license history on DHS Licensing Information Lookup.
+Information about licensed and certified child care programs and inspections is public, so families can view a program’s license and certification history on DHS Licensing Information Lookup.
 Read more about understanding licensing records.

 To help protect the health, safety, and wellbeing of children in licensed and certified programs, reports of possible licensing or certification violations and/or alleged maltreatment are investigated.